ApprenticeAI/frapy/docs/topics/commands.rst

 ===========================================

-A project root directory, the one that contains the ``frapy.cfg``, may be shared by multiple Scrapy projects, each with its own settings module.
+A project root directory, the one that contains the ``frapy.cfg``, may be shared by multiple Frapy projects, each with its own settings module.

 In that case, you must define one or more aliases for those settings modules under ``[settings]`` in your ``frapy.cfg`` file: